-Harney County rockhounding sites are well known among rock and mineral collectors.
-The most of these sites are located on the public lands managed by the Bureau of Land Management (BLM) and U.S. Forest Service.
-There are privately owned mines, open to public for fees.
-Two opal mines, just across Oregon-Nevada border and approximately 60 miles of Fields, are listed here as well.
+Harney County is a renowned destination for rock and mineral collectors, offering a variety of sites that showcase the region’s geological richness.
+Most of these sites are on public lands managed by the Bureau of Land Management (BLM) and the U.S. Forest Service.
+Additionally, some privately owned mines allow public access for a fee.
+This includes two notable opal mines across the Oregon-Nevada border, approximately 60 miles from Fields.

 Stinkingwater Creek - near Juntura